Constitution and Bylaws (Amended April 1996; December 2000, May 2002, March 2012, December 2012, April 2013, June 2017)

 Section 3.
 Refund of all annual conference registration fees will be made if cancellation is received in writing one week prior to the start of the conference.

 Section 4.
 Student membership dues will be assessed at a rate of ½ the normal dues for institutional college or university members.

 Section 1.
 To assist the officers and directors in conducting the affairs of the Association, there will be the following standing committees:

-A. Awards and Nominating Committee
+A. Awards Committee

 B. Membership Committee

 D. Conference Committee

 Nomination and Election Procedures

 Section 1.
 Nominations for candidacy will be allowed from the floor at the Spring Conference.
 Candidates will be permitted to nominate themselves for office.
 The slate of candidates will be voted upon during the business meeting at the Spring Conference.